Boiarshinov/english/modal_verbs.md

 For everything other - `be able to`.
 > He hasn't been able to call them yet but he can call them tomorrow.

+`Could` is for the repeated actions in the past, while `be able to` is for a single action in the past.

 ---
 ## Probability and possibility